How to MIG Weld Cast Iron: And How to Skip Preheating

 Grind both sides at least 1″ (2.5 cm) to bright metal to prevent impurities from entering the weld metal.
 The arc will also start easier and run smoother.
 After grinding, use a file to remove residual carbon on the joint.

-A technique to test the casting for trapped contaminants before welding is to pass a small 1/2 – 1″ (1.25 – 2.5 cm) low-amperage stringer bead on the surface close to the repair area.
+A technique to test for trapped contaminants before welding is to pass a small 1/2 – 1″ (12.7 – 25.4 mm) low-amperage stringer bead on the surface close to the repair area.

 Then grind the bead to the same level as the casting.
 Now you check the clean bead for porosity.
 If there is porosity, the casting is still contaminated, and you will have problems throughout the entire weld.
 Before you continue, you must thoroughly clean the joint.